50 Ways to Celebrate Winter in Oklahoma

 #46 - Work Off Winter Feasts

 Stay active this winter after indulging in sweet treats and savory meals by signing up for a winter 5K.
-Run through downtown Oklahoma City and race to the finish line during the SandRidge Santa Run, or bundle up for the Big Freeze 5K & Fun Run held in Tulsa’s LaFortune Park.
-Get through the obstacle course the fastest and be crowned the Big Freeze champion.
+Run through downtown Oklahoma City and race to the finish line during the SandRidge Santa Run, or bundle up for the Run the Lights 5K & Fun Run held in Bartlesville's Johnstone Park.
+This 5K takes place the day after Thanksgiving, and the path winds through holiday lights to get you in the spirit of the season.

 #47 - Take a Water Taxi Ride Through Lights